Sheet pan turkey sausages with sweet potatoes and okra is an easy, hands-off dinner that’s perfect for a busy weeknight!

 M adores sausages and she ate hers and half of mine.
 J took down some sweet potatoes and they both tried a bite of okra, which I’ll take as a win. 😉

-A few notes on these sheet pan turkey sausages with veggies:
+Notes on sheet pan turkey sausages with veggies:

 - The sausages let off a lot of juice as they roast.
 I put them on their own separate pan so the vegetables don’t get soggy.